shegeley/shegeley/README.md

 Mostly interested in lisp-like languages (Clojure, Racket, Guile, Elisp) although played with Haskell a little.
 Somewhat familiar with docker and web development.

 Fan of reproducibility and stability.
-Using NixOS.
-Tried GuixSD (I'd prefer configs in Lisp but it's too raw for me for now).
+Using GuixOS.

 Active user of Emacs (Doom Emacs).